opendatacube/governance/governance.md

 an Institutional Partner to influence the project is by actively contributing to the open development of the project, on equal terms with any other member of the community of Contributors and Council Members.
-Merely using Jupyter/IPython Software or Services in an institutional context does not allow an entity to become an Institutional Partner.
+Merely using Open Data Cube/IPython Software or Services in an institutional context does not allow an entity to become an Institutional Partner.
 Financial gifts do not enable an entity to become an Institutional Partner.
 Once an institution becomes eligible